What is a self-funded health plan for ministries?

 Responsible for creating a medical network Employer GuideStone

-Is self-funded health care right for your ministry?
+Which health plan is right for your ministry?

 GuideStone welcomes the opportunity to share this general information.
 However, this article is not intended to be relied upon as legal advice.